dtcenter/MET/met/docs/Users_Guide/mode.rst

      inten_perc_value = 50;
   }

-The weight entries listed above control how much weight is assigned to each pairwise attribute when computing a total interest value for object pairs.
-The weights listed above correspond to the centroid distance between the objects, the boundary distance (or minimum distance), the convex hull distance (or minimum distance between the convex hulls of the objects), the orientation angle difference, the aspect ratio difference, the object area ratio (minimum area divided by maximum area), the intersection divided by the minimum object area ratio, the curvature ratio, the complexity ratio, and the intensity ratio.
+The **weight** entries listed above control how much weight is assigned to each pairwise attribute when computing a total interest value for object pairs.
+The weights listed above correspond to the **centroid distance** between the objects, the **boundary distance** (or minimum distance), the **convex hull distance** (or minimum distance between the convex hulls of the objects), the **orientation angle** difference, the **aspect ratio** difference, the **object area ratio** (minimum area divided by maximum area), the **intersection divided by the minimum object area ratio**, the **curvature ratio**, the **complexity ratio**, and the **intensity ratio**.
 The weights need not sum to any particular value.
 When the total interest value is computed, the weighted sum is normalized by the sum of the weights listed above.

-The inten_perc_value entry corresponds to the inten_perc_ratio.
-The inten_perc_value should be set between 0 and 102 to define which percentile of intensity should be compared for pairs of objects.
+The **inten_perc_value** entry corresponds to the **inten_perc_ratio**.
+The **inten_perc_value** should be set between 0 and 102 to define which percentile of intensity should be compared for pairs of objects.
 101 and 102 specify the intensity mean and sum, respectively.
 By default, the 50th percentile, or median value, is chosen.

 _____________________